UmerFarooqJillani/Flutter-Learning/a_widgets_info_basic_template/README.md

 ```
 ---
 ### What Are MaterialApp and WidgetsApp?
-- MaterialApp
+#### MaterialApp
-A wrapper that provides Material Design UI features (like Scaffold, AppBar, FloatingActionButton) + routing, theming, and Directionality.
+- A wrapper(Think of a wrapper like a box that adds extra features to what’s inside) that provides the prebuilt Material Design UI features (like Scaffold, AppBar, FloatingActionButton) + routing, theming, and Directionality(defines text direction and layout direction, e.g: Left to Right (LTR) ➝ Like English).
+- You want Material Design (Android-style UI)
-- WidgetsApp
+#### WidgetsApp
-A lower-level wrapper that provides basic app infrastructure (like Navigator, Theme, Directionality), but no Material Design.
+- A lower-level wrapper that provides Custom UI (Advanced used) app infrastructure (like Navigator, Theme, Directionality), but no Material Design.
 Used for custom design (like games or iOS-styled apps).
+- You want to build a custom design from scratch (a completely custom design)
+#### Can You Use Both?
+- Technically, MaterialApp is a wrapper around WidgetsApp.
+So when you use MaterialApp, you're already using WidgetsApp internally.
+- Use one at the top of your widget tree, depending on what UI style you want.